Our fuel mix

 Like all energy suppliers, we are only allowed to publish the relevant figures for the year up to the end of March once we reach October that same year.

-Our current fuel mix for Electricity supplied in the period 1st April 2019 to 31st March 2020 as certified by REGOs is:
+Our fuel mix for Electricity supplied in the period 1st April 2021 to 31st March 2022 as certified by REGOs is:

 This table confirms the source of the total electricity supplied during the period by Sinq Power Limited on behalf of Unicom.

-1 Unicom reserves the right to change its fuel mix at any time
+1 For the period 1st April 2021 to 31st March 2022 100% came from renewable sources.
+Unicom reserves the right to change its fuel mix at any time.